Ziqi-Yang/tasks/README.md

         :argument "--package=")
     ```

+- `tasks-transient-get-arg`: get the value of transient infix argument and
+  return a `-a=v` like string.

 - `tasks-wrap-thing`, `tasks-wrap-function` and `tasks-wrap-compile-command`
   for wrap your command with `tasks`.
   Currently this wrapper record the last run command so that you can invoke